deckar01/jasmine-matcher-errors/README.md

 ## Usage

+### Jasmine v2

-Simply add an error object to the return object of your custom matcher.
+Add an error object to the return object of your custom matcher.

 ```js
 jasmine.addMatchers({